matuck/matuck.github.io/_drafts/Debian-12-with-LUKS,-BTRFS,-and-subvolumes.md

 * Hit ctrl+alt+f1 to go back to installer

 ## Finishing up
-  Continue on as a normal debian install
+From here is a normal Debian install.
+Continue on as you would any other install.

-  see next part of this series for adding luks with fido2 on debian
+See next part of this series for adding luks with fido2 on debian